Monday, August 31, 2020

 “Owner.
 Get up.”

 Terra awoke to something nudging her back.
 She opened her eyes and saw torchlight on stone walls, and memories of the previous day came flooding back to her.
-Looking over her shoulder, she saw Isengrim standing over her.
+Looking over her shoulder, she saw Isengrim crouching over her.
 “You can call me Terra, remember?” she said, offering him a tired smile.
-Despite the circumstances, she didn’t see the point in not trying to be friendly.